‘SNL’ Blasts Republicans For Not Standing Up To Trump & Honors The TBD Who Will

 To kick off the show, the cast got the audience cracking up with their politically charged cold open sketch.
 This time, Kate McKinnon, 33, portrayed Jeff Sessions, 70, and things got really wild!
 Jeff ended up fist bumping a shirtless Vladimir Putin and eating a sh*t pie prepared by Octavia’s The Help character Minny Jackson.
 On top of that, Father John Misty performed (J. Tillman) his hot new tracks, “Total Entertainment Forever,” and “Pure Comedy.”

-In teaser promos, the singer-songwriter even got playful while Kenan Thompson, 38, joked about not seeing Octavia’s film Hidden Figures.
+In teaser promos, Father John Misty even got playful while Kenan Thompson, 38, joked about not seeing Octavia’s film Hidden Figures.
 It’s always a guarantee the NBC comedy sketch series will bring their A-game with their pop culture references, so we can only imagine what’s in store for March 11.
-Scarlett Johansson, 32, and Lorde, 20, will be stopping by!
+Scarlett Johansson, 32, and singer Lorde, 20, will be stopping by!

 HollywoodLifers, which sketch did you think was the funniest?
 Let us know!